w3f/General-Grants-Program/grants/speculative/open_square_network.md

 Now you can refer to https://chainx.org for our previous work.
 And https://opensquare.network will be available soon.

 ## Legal Structure
-We will register a legal entity for this project which will be based on Hangzhou, China.
+We will register a legal entity for this project which will be based in Hangzhou, China.

 ## Team's experience